easydatapy/easydata/docs/advanced.rst

         ...

 In this case ``ItemDiscountProcessor`` from our ``ProductItemModel`` would be joined together with the same processor from the ``PricingBlockModel``.
-For better understanding lets just show a list how ``item_processors`` behind the scene look like now.
+For a better understanding, let's just show a list of how ``item_processors`` acts behind the scenes.

 .. code-block:: python